bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 (magnitude and direction) that is tangent to the manifold, in other words: a  **tangent vector**.
 The tangent vectors made in this way from each possible curve passing through point :math:`{\bf x}` make up the tangent space at :math:`x`.
-In two dimensions, this would be a plane.
+For a 2D manifold (embedded in 3D), this would be a plane.
 Figure 7 shows a visualization of this on a manifold.

 .. figure:: /images/tangent_space_vector.png